Faculty/Staff ProfileTitle

 B.S., University of Nevada Las Vegas

 Al Gourrier was born and raised in New Orleans, Louisiana.
 Educated at Xavier University of Louisiana and the University of Nevada Las Vegas.
 Al holds a BA in Finance, a Master’s in Business Administration (MBA), is a graduate of ABA’s Stonier Graduate School of Banking at Georgetown University and holds a Ph.D. in Public Affairs from the University of Nevada Las Vegas, Greenspun College of Urban Affairs.
 Al started a banking career in 1993.
-In November of 2005, Al began the organization of a new State-Chartered FDIC Institution, 1st Commerce Bank, which he opened in October 2006.
+In November of 2005, Al began the organization of a de novo State-Chartered FDIC Institution, 1st Commerce Bank, which he opened in October 2006.
 After a successful 19-year career, Al Gourrier left banking in January 2012 to pursue a career in academia and joined the faculty of the University of Baltimore in January 2016 as a Professor of Public Finance.
-In 2021, Al took over as the Director of Nonprofit Management and Social Entrepreneurship (MS Program) at the University of Baltimore, a position he still maintains today.
+In 2021, Al took over as the Director of Nonprofit Management and Social Entrepreneurship (MS Program), and now serves as the Director of the Center for Justice Impacted College Students at the University of Baltimore.

 Dr. Gourrier's scholarship in academia focuses on Community Banking and Finance, Social Equity, and Community Development through financial and economic representation by exploring decisions and structures impacting the economic health, housing, development, entrepreneurship, and well-being of urban communities.
-Locally he's served on the boards of the University of Maryland Medical Center's Community Advisory Council, the Upton Community Development Corporation, US Africa Collaboration, Ignite Capital and CRA Baltimore.
-He currently serves on the national finance committee of the American Society for Public Administration and has served in a variety of committee assignments for the Urban Affairs Association.
-Dr. Gourrier is tenured at the University of Baltimore and in February of 2021, Dr. Gourrier received a four-year designation as a Fulbright Specialist Program Scholar.
+Additionally, Dr. Gourrier’s scholarship explores higher education resource coordination, services, pedagogical approaches to working with challenged and underserved populations.
+Locally he's serves on the executive board of Ignite Capital.
+He currently serves on the National Finance Committee of Urban Affairs Association and the National Financial Management Committee for the American Society for Public Administration.
+Dr. Gourrier is tenured at the University of Baltimore and in February of 2021, Dr. Gourrier was recognized as a Fulbright Specialist Scholar.

 Scholarship primarily focuses on Community Banking and Finance, Social Equity, and Community Development through financial and economic representation by exploring decisions and structures impacting the economic health, development, entrepreneurship, and well-being of urban communities.
 My research has been presented at annual conferences both domestically and Internationally, with peer reviewed publications in multiple well recognized academic book and journals highlighting a dedication to public scholarship from an applied research standpoint.